8 October 2021

-These projects are located in the special economic zones within the Eastern Economic Corridor, which offer corporate income tax exemptions and reductions.
+These projects are located in special economic zones within the Eastern Economic Corridor.
+These zones offer corporate income tax exemptions and reductions.
 Japan is the top FDI applicant in the corridor ($2.3 billion), followed by China ($920 million).

 Agriculture and Food & Beverage

-Malaysia – Australian biotech Stemcell United has partnered with Universiti Malaysia Sabah to develop and commercialise seaweed-derived downstream products.
-The partnership is responding to the growing vegetarian movement in ASEAN and increasing consumer demand for plant-based food alternatives.
+Malaysia – Australian biotech Stemcell United has partnered with Universiti Malaysia Sabah to develop and commercialise seaweed-derived products.
+The partnership is a response to vegetarian trends across the Southeast Asia region.
+There is also increased demand for plant-based protein in Malaysia.

-Thailand – As the COVID-19 resurgence gathers pace retailers are leaning towards importing fruit in large quantities with a longer shelf life.
+Thailand – Retailers are importing fruit in large quantities with a longer shelf life.
 Consumers aim to minimise wastage.
 This will impact demand for Australian summer fruit.
-Protocols do not permit mixed shipments, and full container orders are typically too large for buyers.
+Protocols do not permit mixed shipments and full container orders are typically too large for buyers.

 Vietnam – Buyers are showing interest in using Australian barley as animal feed.
 In Vietnam, cows and pigs can use a wide variety of feeds.
-Australian barley is considered a good option as it is cost effective, supports the animal’s health, and leads to desired meat products.
+Australian barley is considered a good option as it is cost effective and supports animal health.

 Supply chain, travel & tourism

 Thailand – Australian exporters report that decreased container availability and higher sea-freight rates are impacting their business.
-Booming Chinese exports to the US and Europe have led to a lack of empty containers where they are required.
-The US has a surplus of empty containers, but ports in the US are congested and turnover is reported to be slow.
+Booming Chinese exports to the United States and Europe have led to a lack of empty containers where they are required.
+The US has a surplus of empty containers, but ports in the US are congested.

 Thailand – Phuket is now open to international tourism.
 The Phuket ‘Sandbox’ enables visitors to the island so long as they are vaccinated, test negative prior to departure and undertake four further PCR tests during their stay.
 They must also accept electronic monitoring.
 Visitors must not leave the island for 14 days.